3rd Infantry Brigade, 2nd Infantry Division: Korea

 As a result of the formation of the 1st Cavalry Division (Airmobile) at Fort Benning in 1965, the 2nd Infantry Division's stateside unit, along with 11th Air Assault Division's personnel and equipment, were merged to form a new formation, and the existing 1st Cavalry Division in Korea took on the title of the 2nd Infantry Division.

-Thus the division formally returned to Korea in July 1965.
+The division formally returned to Korea in July 1965.
+The 2nd Infantry Division was headquartered at Tonggu Ri and was responsible for watching over a portion of the DMZ.
+The 3rd Brigade was headquartered at Camp Young until 1971 when it relocated to Camp Howze.

 From 1966 onwards the Korean DMZ Conflict (1966–69) increased.
 On 2 November 1966, soldiers of the 1st Battalion, 23d Infantry Regiment were killed in an ambush by North Korean forces.
 In 1967 enemy attacks in the Korean Demilitarized Zone (DMZ) increased, as a result, 16 American soldiers were killed that year.

-In 1968 the 2nd Infantry Division was headquartered at Tonggu Ri and responsible for watching over a portion of the DMZ.
 In 1968 North Koreans continued to probe across the DMZ, and in 1969, while on patrol, four soldiers of 3d Battalion, 23d Infantry were killed.
 On 18 August 1976, during a routine tree-trimming operation within the Truce Village (the Joint Security Area) were axed to death in a melee with North Korean border guards which became known as the Korean axe murder incident.
 On 21 August, following the deaths, elements of the division took part in "Operation Paul Bunyan" to cut down the "Panmunjeom Tree".
 This effort was conducted by Task Force Brady (named after the 2nd ID Commander) in support of Task Force Vierra (named after the Joint Security Area Battalion commander).

+Brigade inactivation

 Congress adopted the Nunn-Warner Amendment to the 1989 Defense Appropriation Bill, which ordered a reduction in U.S. troop strength in Korea from 43,000 to 36,000 by the end of calendar year 1991.
 As a result, on 16 September 1992, the brigade was inactivated at Camp Howze.

-To complete the 2nd Infantry Division with a third brigade, the 3d Brigade, 1st Armored Division, and an associated 'slice' of the division's supporting units from Bad Kreuznach, Germany, was to be returned home and stationed at Fort Lewis (Washington).
-When the move was completed in September 1994, the 4,000 3rd Brigade soldiers (still part of the 1st Armored Division) were separated from their new parent division.
-As a result, they were organized as a split-based brigade combat team (BCT).

-On 29 March 1995, the 3rd Brigade, 2nd Infantry Division was reactivated at Fort Lewis, effectively 'reflagged' from the 3d Brigade, 1st Armored Division.
-It was composed of the 1-23 Infantry, 1-32 Armor, 1-33 Armor, 1-37 Field Artillery, 168 Engineer, the 296th Forward Support Battalion, and Charlie Battery 5-5 Air Defense Artillery.
-Other sources have 16 April 1995 as the official reactivation date.